WHAT TO SEE IN GALLE IN SRI LANKA? IS GALLE WORTH VISITING? DAY TRIP TO GALLE?

 “Galle has a strong colonial heritage”

 Galle is full of colonial buildings making it an open air museum!
 We loved our visit to Galle during our trip to Sri Lanka.
 In this post we share a full guide for visiting Galle.

 We spent a month in Sri Lanka, and explored every little corners in the south of Sri Lanka.
 We listed the 20 best things to see in the south here.

-First a bit of history about Galle to better enjoy your visit…
+First a bit of history to better enjoy your visit…

 Listed as a UNESCO World Heritage Site, the city, located on the route of spices and precious stones, bears witness to a colonial past built by the Portuguese in the 16th century and then by the Dutch in the 18th century.